 Define and manage your test plans for manual and automated system tests.
 These test plans are stored on Team Foundation Server, and are closely integrated with its build and application lifecycle management tools.
 You can use Team Web Access or Microsoft Test Manager to manage your test plans, test suites and tests.
-Microsoft Test Manager is installed along with Visual Studio Ultimate, Visual Studio Premium, and Test Professional.
+Microsoft Test Manager is installed along with Visual Studio Enterprise and Test Professional.

 This section is about testing your whole app, either manually or by creating automated system tests.
 In many software projects, this kind of testing is done by specialist testers.

 What you can do